 Why Do Australian Shepherds Have Blue Eyes?
+The Science & Meaning

 You might be surprised to learn that blue eyes are not in fact blue.
 Rather, they are eyes with low pigmentation, which causes light to scatter in the eye and appear as blue when seen.

-This concept is similar to why the sky appears blue: when sunlight hits gases in the sky and scatters, we see the blue light first and most prominently, because it has the lowest wavelength and carries most easily.
+This concept is similar to why the sky appears blue: when sunlight hits gases in the sky and scatters, we see the blue light first and most prominently, because it has the lowest wavelength and travels most easily.

-What Causes Blue Eyes?
+What Causes Blue Eyes in Aussies?

 The main factor leading to the blue color of Australian Shepherd eyes is genetics.
 Specifically, the Merle gene is what typically causes patches of low pigmentation – in fur or eyes.